griffithlab/pVACtools/docs/pvacseq/optional_downstream_analysis_tools.rst

 This tool will extract trimmed wild type protein sequences and matched mutated protein sequences surrounding protein altering variants from a transcripts.fa file.
-This file is generated during each pVACseq run or can be regenerate using the ``pvacseq generate_transcripts_fasta`` command.
+This file is generated during each pVACseq run or can be regenerated using the ``pvacseq generate_transcripts_fasta`` command.

 One use case for this tool is to help select long peptides that contain short